amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 - Copy MegaAGS.hdf, MegaAGS-Saves.hdf and MegaAGS-Kickstart.rom from the Amiga
   directory to the corresponding directory on MiSTer (/media/fat/games/Amiga).

+- When updating to a new version of the main HDF image, keep your old MegaAGS-Saves.hdf so any saved games are carried over.

 - Copy minimig_vadjust.dat from the config directory to the corresponding directory on MiSTer (/media/fat/config).